tc39/proposal-observable/README.md

 ### API Specification ###

 *This specification is a work-in-progress.
-Please see [the polyfill](src/Observable.js) for a more complete implementation in ES6.*
+Please see the [polyfill](src/Observable.js) for a more complete implementation.*

 #### Observable(executor) ###